lostinostin/localDev/README.md

 **Mac OS X** [Universal (32 and 64-bit)](https://releases.hashicorp.com/vagrant/1.9.3/vagrant_1.9.3_x86_64.dmg)

-Open up your terminal (you can do this by hitting *command+space* at the same time and type **terminal**) and copy and paste the following and hit enter.
+Now open up your terminal (you can do this by hitting *command+space* at the same time and type **terminal** if you're using a Mac), copy and paste the following and hit enter.

 `mkdir vagrantUbuntuXenial && cd vagrantUbuntuXenial && vagrant init && vagrant box add box ubuntu/xenial64`